robheyes/lifxcode/README.md

 * After creating the child devices, I've found you have to toggle a few things before they start updating the parent properly - e.g. flip the "switch" on, off, and on again.
 Will see if this can be addressed in a future update.
-* If you are making a global update on the parent MZ device which does not set all attributes, such as `setColorTemperature` - the remaining attributes (brightness being the key one in this case) will be set on all zones equivalent to the current zone 0 values.

 ## Troubleshooting
 ### Undiscovered devices